 Different cars have slightly different chassis compositions.
 For example, in trucks and some cars, their chassis is generally composed of clutches, transmissions, universal transmissions (universal joints and driveshafts), and drive axles (main reducers, differentials).
 It is composed of a motor, half shaft, axle housing) and so on.
-However, more and more automatic transmissions are used in modern cars, and their chassis includes automatic transmissions, universal transmissions, drive axles, etc., that is, automatic transmissions are used to replace clutches and manual transmissions; if it is an off-road vehicle (including SUV, that is, sports Multi-purpose vehicle), should also include the transfer case.
+However, more and more automatic transmissions are used in modern cars, and their chassis includes automatic transmissions, universal transmissions, drive axles, etc., that is, automatic transmissions are used to replace clutches and manual transmissions.
+If it is an off-road vehicle (including SUV, (Sports Utility Vehicle), it should also include the transfer case.

-The integrated control of the automobile power transmission system refers to the application of electronic technology and automatic transmission theory, with the electronic control unit (ECU) as the core, through the hydraulic actuator to control the separation and engagement of the clutch, the selection and shifting operations, and the control of the engine through the electronic device the oil supply realizes the automatic operation of starting and shifting.
-The basic control idea is: according to the driver's intention (accelerator pedal, brake pedal, joystick, etc.) and the state of the vehicle (engine speed, input shaft speed, vehicle speed, gear position), according to the appropriate control law (shift Rules, clutch engagement rules, etc.), with the help of corresponding actuators (clutch actuators, shifting actuators) and electronic devices (engine fuel supply control electronic devices) to carry out the vehicle powertrain (engine, clutch, transmission) Joint manipulation.
+The integrated control of the automobile power transmission system refers to the application of electronic technology and automatic transmission theory.
+With the electronic control unit (ECU) as the core, through the hydraulic actuator to control the separation and engagement of the clutch, the selection and shifting operations, and the control of the engine through the electronic device, the oil supply realizes the automatic operation of starting and shifting.
+The basic control idea is: according to the driver's intention (accelerator pedal, brake pedal, joystick, etc.) and the state of the vehicle (engine speed, input shaft speed, vehicle speed, gear position), and according to the appropriate control law (shift Rules, clutch engagement rules, etc.), with the help of corresponding actuators (clutch actuators, shifting actuators) and electronic devices (engine fuel supply control electronic devices,) the vehicle powertrain (engine, clutch, transmission) will carry out joint manipulation.

 Integrated control method

 The integrated control mode of the power transmission system is generally divided into 3 categories: